Shadowdrums/Pi-Bot/README.md

 ## 🌟 Conclusion

-The Pi-Bot, masterfully crafted by **Shadowdrums**, is an embodiment of the versatility and power that the Raspberry Pi 4 platform offers.
+The Pi-Bot, crafted by **Shadowdrums**, is an embodiment of the versatility and power that the Raspberry Pi 4 platform offers.
 Designed and developed on a Raspberry Pi 4 using Kali Linux, this bot encompasses a wide spectrum of functionalities:

 - **Sentiment Analysis:** Understand and respond to user inputs based on their sentiment using the power of TextBlob.